m-gaucher/ACC_Dev/CSC-119/docs/In-Class Program 9 - 10/README.md

 ```

 Our goal is to iterate forward and backward in a list.
 This is to get us familiar with the basic floow of underlying functions  provided by lists.
 We will then use some of these list operations to manipulate our given list.

+### Procedure
+1. Declare/Create a list of numbers
+2. Iterate forward through the list
+3. Iterate backwards through the list
+4. Append an item into the list
+5. Retrieve a value in a list
+6. Update a value in a list
+7. Insert a value in a list
+8. Remove a value in a list
+9. Delete a list